Incremental Few-Shot Object Detection for Robotics: Related Works

-\textbf{Few-Shot Object Detection} Most of the recent low-shot detection approaches are adapted from few-shot learning paradigm, Chen et al.~\cite{LSTD} proposed a distillation-based method with less-forgotten constraint and background depression regularization.
-Kang et al.~\cite{YOLOLS} propose to emphasize the class-specific feature channels by reweighting feature maps with channel-wise attention.
-In contrast, Meta-RCNN~\cite{Meta_RCNN} employs channel-wise attention to each ROI feature instead of the whole feature map.
-Repmet~\cite{repmet} replaces the original sibling head of Faster-RCNN with a nearest-neighbor embedding function, thus only reserving the first-stage bounding-box regression through RPN.
-However, possibly due to the lack of accurately localized bounding boxes, the overall performance of Repmet is still not satisfactory.
-Instead, we address the problem from a novel perspective of classification refinement; our proposed low-shot correction network can be used as a useful plugin without requiring to modify the base detector.
+The most recent few-shot detection approaches are adapted from the few-shot learning paradigm. \cite{Hao2018LSTD} proposes a distillation-based approach with background depression regularization to eliminate the redundant amount of distracting backgrounds.
+A meta-learning attention generation network is proposed in \cite{Kang_2019_YOLOLS} to emphasize the category-relevant information by reweighting top-layer feature maps with class-specific channel-wise attention vectors.
+Sharing the same insight, Meta-RCNN~\cite{Yan2019MetaRCNN} applies the generated attention to each region proposal instead of the top-layer feature map.
+TFA~\cite{Wang2020} replaces the original classification head of Faster-RCNN with a cosine classifier to stabilize the adaptation procedure.